mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-### 2. Comprehensive Documentation
+### 2. Write Documentation That Actually Explains Things

-Include detailed docblocks that explain the business logic:
+Include detailed docblocks that explain the business logic, not just the technical implementation.
+AI needs to understand WHY you're doing something, not just HOW.

 ```php
 /**